biosustain/autoprot/README.rst

 a BGSfasta version of the fasta file is required.
 This BGSfasta version can be obtained by loading the fasta file with the proteome sequences in `Spectronaut <https://biognosys.com/software/spectronaut/>`_ (commercial; Biognosys AG, Schlieren, Switzerland) as a protein database.
 Then, the BGSfasta version of the fasta file should be in the folder ``$HOME\Databases\Spectronaut\``.

-The autoprot pipeline has two custom input files which are described below.
+The *autoprot* pipeline has two custom input files which are described below.

 Cellular protein density
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The table with cellular protein density for each sample should have the following headers: ``Sample`` [string] with the name of each sample which should be the same as the names of the .RAW files and
-``CPD`` [float] with the cellular protein density of each sample in g/L. An example file for the total protein and cell volume table can be found in ``Examples\Input\CPD_example.csv``.
+``CPD`` [float] with the cellular protein density of each sample in g/L. An example file for the cellular protein density table can be found in ``Examples\Input\CPD_example.csv``.

 ======= =======
 Sample  CPD